tensorflow/tpu/tools/datasets/README.md

 ```

 **Image-Net to GCS**

-Downloads the files from [Image-Net](http://image-net.org/) and processes them
+Downloads the files from [Image-Net](http://image-net.org/), processes them into
-into TFRecords and uploads them to the specified GCS bucket.
+`TFRecords` and uploads them to the specified GCS bucket.

 ```bash
 python imagenet_to_gcs.py \